From Perceptrons to Long-Term Memory

 • Paul Werbos (1974), who proposed applying these ideas to neural networks

-The 1986 contribution was pivotal because it demonstrated, in a clear and influential way, that hidden layers could learn useful internal representations through gradient propagation.
+The 1986 contribution mattered because it showed, in a clear experimental setting, that hidden layers could learn useful internal representations through gradient propagation.

 1997 – Hochreiter & Schmidhuber and Long Short-Term Memory (LSTM)